rullxy/portofolio-website/README.md

 - Updating content in HTML files
 - Replacing placeholder images
 - Adjusting color schemes for light/dark modes
+- Skill Icons that can be changed (in html)
 ## ⚡ Performance Optimized

 - ✅ **Lightweight** - No heavy frameworks